-This model Code of Conduct25 may be adopted as is or adapted as part of a TAG Membership application or other document.
-A TAG Administrator may require TAG members to sign a copy of this Code (or comparable document) as a condition of participation.
+This model Code of Conduct23 may be adopted as is or adapted as part of a TAG Membership application or other document.
+A TAG Administrator shall require TAG members and observers to agree to comply with this Code (or comparable document, consistent with the ANSI International Procedures) as a condition of participation.
 It is recommended that this Code be published and distributed annually along with a copy of the TAG's accredited procedures, links to the ISO/IEC Directives and contact information for the individual(s) serving as TAG Administrator.